 You can include a recording of your feedback so it appears with any text you've added for a student.
 Add feedback wherever you start grading.

 Use the Roster link on the Course Content page to view your class list, connect with your students, and match faces to names.
 You can also send messages to anyone involved with your course.

 Users can upload a picture of themselves on their Profile pages.
 If they don't add pictures, a generic silhouette appears in the roster.
 Users' profile pictures also appear in the gradebook, groups, discussions, conversations, and messages next to their activity.
 Your profile picture also appears on the Course Content page.

-See the Roster help article for more information.
+See the Roster Blackboard help page for more information.